miltonbolonha/next-boilerplate/SECURITY.md

 # Security Guidelines for this Project

 We take security seriously and do our best to keep our code secure.
-However, if you have found or think you may have found a security vulnerability, you should contact us at contato@eugenia3.com.br.
+However, if you have found or think you may have found a security vulnerability, you should contact us at contato@bolonha.vercel.app.

 Examples of things you should **not** do: